KavemanK/udemy_bootcamp/README.md

 Getting serious with finishing course to get better skillsets in search of new job.
 PHP will be next on list to relearn.
 Python and Angular will be on the list to start working on after.

 Uploading everything from PC now.
+Updated firstpage.html